y336shen719/RAG/knowledge_base/interview_bank/behaviour_2026.md

 only read a smaller processed dataset.
 As a result, the dashboards had a fast and stable weekly refresh performance.

-2. [Kaggle Competition: S&P 500 Stock Price Predication]{.underline}
+2. [Kaggle Competition: S&P 500 Stock Price Predication]

 S: One project I am proud of is an ML pipeline Kaggle competition I attended.
 It is about S&P 500 stock price forecasting.